vazgriz/CSharpGameLibrary/README.md

 Samples for this library are available at https://github.com/vazgriz/CSGL_Samples

 # Installation
-This package is [available on NuGet](https://www.nuget.org/packages/CSharpGameLibrary/).
-The nuget release does not include MSDFGen.
+CSGL is [available on NuGet](https://www.nuget.org/packages/CSharpGameLibrary/).
+[MSDFGen](https://www.nuget.org/packages/CSGL.MSDFGen/) is available as a separate package.